 Respondents to the Indian sample were the least likely to be 'out to all' at work, with just 8% of the sample choosing this option.
-The Indian sample were also the most likely to be 'not out to anyone' at work, with 41% of the sample choosing this as their option to this question.
+The Indian sample were also the most likely to be 'not out to anyone' at work, with 41% of the sample choosing this as their response to this question.

+Total sample: n = 345 Bi = 26

+Trans = 12

-Fewer than one in five from both the male and female samples, 18% and 19% respectively, said that their workplace was perfect with 'no homophobia'.
-More than six in ten, 61% said that they had heard something that was homophobic at their place of work in the last year.
+Fewer than one in five men and women, 18% and 19% respectively, said that their workplace was perfect with 'no homophobia'.

-Total sample: n = 345Bi = 26 Trans = 12 Incidents of harassment at work for LGBT people in India were the highest of the ten countries sampled, with 23% of respondents saying that they had personally experienced harassment because of being perceived to be L, G, B or T. When viewed collectively the difficulties for LGBT workers in India become apparent.
-Despite low visibility because of a reluctance of LGBT people to be out at work, incidents of homophobia and harassment remain high, indicating a high prevalence of homophobia in the workplace for most Indians.
-We note that India is the smallest sample in the study.
-Analysis may accordingly be subject to data sampling factors.
+More than six in ten respondents (61%) said that they had heard something that was homophobic at their place of work in the last year.
+Incidents of harassment at work for LGBT people in India were the highest of the ten countries sampled, with 23% of respondents saying that they had personally experienced harassment during the past year because of being perceived to be L, G, B or T. When viewed collectively, the difficulties for LGBT workers in India become apparent.
+Despite low visibility because of a reluctance of LGBT people to be out at work, incidents of homophobia and harassment remain very high, indicating a substantial prevalence of homophobic attitudes in Indian workplaces.
+We note that India is the smallest sample size in this study.
+Analysis can also therefore be subject to data sampling factors.